Myanmar civil war (2021–present): Foreign involvement and spillover

-Bangladesh recognizes the military junta, but does not support its actions, in part because the Rohingya genocide has led to around 1 million Rohingya refugees fleeing to Bangladesh.
-Its position in the conflict has been informed by repeated spillover of the conflict into its territory.
+Bangladesh recognizes the military junta, but does not support its actions, in part because the Rohingya genocide has led to more than 1 million Rohingya refugees fleeing to Bangladesh.Its position in the conflict has been informed by repeated spillovers of the conflict into its territory.
+After the entire Bangladesh-Myanmar came under the control of the Arakan Army, the Bengali government initiated informal relations with the militant organisation, while also trying to clamp down on Rohingya groups operating on their territory.

 As of December 2023 East Timor remains the only government to have openly expressed sympathies to the anti-regime forces in Myanmar.
 In August 2023, the State Administration Council expelled the East Timorese ambassador in retaliation for the East Timorese government meeting with the NUG.

 In 2023, Director of the Office of the Central Foreign Affairs Commission Wang Yi and Myanmar's Foreign Minister Than Swe jointly meet the press after the eighth LMC Foreign Ministers' Meeting.

 Since the coup d'état, China and Russia have supported the military junta and have been its main arms suppliers.
 China is Myanmar's largest trading partner.
 The two countries have blocked any substantive action against Myanmar's military at the United Nations Security Council, while Myanmar's security forces have reportedly used Chinese and Russian-supplied weapons to perpetrate human rights violations.
-Chinese support for the junta has led to a rise in popular anti-Chinese sentiment in Myanmar.
-However, the fact that the Three Brotherhood Alliance's Operation 1027 in late 2023 was carried out near the China–Myanmar border may indicate a shift in China's stance, which was attributed by analysts to concerns about cyber-scam centers, the pursuit of favorable concessions from the junta on the China-Myanmar Economic Corridor, and the opportunity to influence the PDF in light of evolving dynamics between NUG and EAO groups.
+Chinese support for the junta and rebel groups in Shan State has led to a rise in popular anti-Chinese sentiment in Myanmar.
+However, the fact that the Three Brotherhood Alliance's Operation 1027 in late 2023 was carried out near the China–Myanmar border indicated an initial shift in China's stance, which was attributed by analysts to concerns about cyber-scam centers, the pursuit of favorable concessions from the junta on the China-Myanmar Economic Corridor, and the opportunity to influence the PDF in light of evolving dynamics between NUG and EAO groups.
+Since 2024, Beijing has played a key role in reintegrating Myanmar back into the international community, pressuring rebel groups operating in Shan State to reopen the Muse-Mandalay road, a key logistical artery for Chinese imports/exports and the wider Belt and Road Initiative.
+In a video recorded by pro-Tatmadaw media during the 2025 Tianjin SCO summit, Min Aung Hlaing personally thanked China for "exerting pressure on the armed groups in the border regions for the development of northern Myanmar."